falom25/falom25/README.md

 # Hi, I'm Falom 👋🏽🌸

-I recently completed a QA Engineer bootcamp at TripleTen, where I developed skills in:
+I recently completed a QA Engineer bootcamp at TripleTen, where I gained hands-on experience in:

 - Analyzing requirements and designs
 - Developing test cases and bug reports in Jira